South Coast Marine Parks Proposals

 Recfishwest's views on what's been proposed

-Proposing no fishing zones in front of caravan parks, boat ramps and along several popular beaches demonstrates marine park planners in Perth are out of touch with the south coast community.
+Proposing illogical and unjustifiable no fishing zones in front of caravan parks, boat ramps and along several popular beaches demonstrates marine park planners in Perth are out of touch with the south coast community.

 We stand firmly for sustainability, however, we cannot support the marine parks in their current form.
 None of the evidence we have seen supports the need to implement no fishing zones over the top of places where people have fished for generations, and they simply cannot be justified.

-The Government must genuinely engage with the local community – if they had done this in the first place, they would not be proposing to implement these zones where they have.
+The Government must genuinely listen to the views of the local community – if they had done this in the first place, they would not be proposing to implement these zones where they have.

-Read our South Coast Marine Park updates below
+Read our updates on the South Coast Marine Parks below

 16 February 2024, Recfishwest calls on Government to listen to local fishers and re-think illogical and unjustifiable no fishing zones